microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 # Tutorial: Use the Privileged Identity Management (PIM) API to assign Azure AD roles

-Contoso Limited is a growing service provider that wishes to have its IT Helpdesk manage the lifecycle of employees’ access.
-They've identified the Azure Active Directory (Azure AD) User Administrator role as the appropriate privileged role required by IT Helpdesk.
+Microsoft Graph PIM API enables organizations to manage privileged access to resources in Azure Active Directory (Azure AD).
+It also helps to manage the risks of privileged access by limiting when access is active, managing the scope of access, and providing an auditable log of privileged access.

-In this tutorial, you as the Global Administrator of Contoso Limited create a role-assignable security group for IT Helpdesk.
-Add an employee as a group member.
-Using the PIM API, you'll then add the security group as eligible for the User Administrator role.
+In this tutorial, a fictitious company called Contoso Limited wishes to have its IT Helpdesk manage the lifecycle of employees’ access.
+The company has identified the Azure AD User Administrator role as the appropriate privileged role required by IT Helpdesk, and will use the PIM API to assign the role.

-By using a security group to assign the eligible role, Contoso has a more efficient way to manage administrator access to resources such as Azure AD roles.
+You'll create a role-assignable security group for IT Helpdesk and using the PIM API, assign the security group eligibility to the User Administrator role.
+By assigning the eligible role to a security group, Contoso has a more efficient way to manage administrator access to resources such as Azure AD roles.
 For example:

 + Removing existing or adding more group members also removes administrators.
-+ Adding more roles to the group members, for example, roles to manage user-facing applications.
++ Adding more roles to the group members instead of assigning roles to individual users.

-Assigning eligibility instead of a persistently active User Administrator privilege allows the company to enforce **just-in-time access** which grants temporary permissions to carry out the privileged tasks.
+Assigning eligibility instead of a persistently active User Administrator privilege allows the company to enforce **just-in-time access**, which grants temporary permissions to carry out the privileged tasks.
 After defining the role eligibility, the eligible group member then activates their assignment for a temporary period.
 All records of role activations will be auditable by the company.

 >[!NOTE]
 >The response objects shown in this tutorial might be shortened for readability.